 14. The Tibetan Mastiff

-The Tibetan Mastiff is not only an extra large dog breed but can grow a bushy coat that actually appears rather intimidating itself!
+The Tibetan Mastiff is not only large in size but can grow a bushy coat that actually appears rather intimidating itself!
 The Tibetan Mastiff is a Chinese dog that was utilized by shepherds to protect livestock and to fight off wolves and bears that might attack the shepherds themselves.
+This naturally lended itself well to dog fighting as the practice spread across China.

 1. What dogs are bred for dogfighting?

-Many dogs were once bred for dogfighting, including the Staffordshire Terrier, the Bullmastiff, and the American Pit Bull Terrier.
+Many dog breeds began life as animals specifically bred for dog fighting, such as the Staffordshire Terrier, the Bullmastiff, and the American Pit Bull Terrier.

 2. What is the most vicious fighting dog?